VinceBarresi/programming_challenges/README.md

 9. Produce largest int from digits of an int

 10. Return a list of values that intersect between two strings

+11. Determine which character appears the most in a string